godprim3/intelligent-email-assistant/README.md

 npm start
 ```

-The frontend will start on `http://localhost:3000`
+The web dashboard will start on `http://localhost:3000`

 ### 4. Database Setup